csecht/count-and-size/README.md

 Above, the report and settings window, using default settings with the following exceptions to report accurate sample count and size metrics: the Sacagawea dollar size standard was selected, its observed pixel diameter of 128 was entered, and it was excluded from the reported object size metrics by reducing the 'Contour area size maximum' until the coin no longer was annotated with its size (27 mm).
 The standard's pixel diameter of 128 was obtained from the initial result window when initial default settings were in effect.

-Command used, for default image, scale, and color: `python3 -m size_it`
+Command used, for default image, scale, and color: `python3 -m size_it`, which is equivalent to `python3 -m size_it --input images/sample1.jpg --scale 0.5 --color red`

 Below, the resulting annotated image.
 Clicking the "Save settings & sized image" button exports the annotated image file (at its original resolution), and the report text, which includes a list of the 31 individual mm sizes.